DeVos Still Working on Debt Relief Promised in Virus Aid Package

 “The CARES Act’s reprieve from wage garnishment was supposed to help named plaintiffs and the class — immediately,” the amended complaint states.

 U.S. District Judge Carl Nichols is presiding over Jenkins and Barber’s suit in Washington.
-The Trump appointee has them and the government to submit additional filings on whether the Department of Education should continue to provide periodic status reports on its efforts.
+The Trump appointee has ordered them and the government to submit additional filings on whether the Department of Education should continue to provide periodic status reports on its efforts.

 Mayotte with the Institute of Student Loan Advisors noted that, under normal circumstances, it can take several pay cycles to stop wage garnishments.